greatgy/DockerRepos/Go/README.md

-# go
+# golang
 docker images of go base on centos7

 ## Supported Tags
 latest
+v1.9.3

 ## What's in this image?
-This image contains the version 1.8.0 of go
+This image contains the version 1.9.3 of golang

 ## Supported Docker Versions